relevance/diametric/README.md

 ## Validation

-ActiveModel's validation are included by default.
+ActiveModel's validations are included by default.
 All you need to do is start using them!

 ```ruby
 require 'diametric'